benchmark-action/github-action-benchmark/README.md

 6. Push `gh-pages` branch to remote
 7. Compare the results with previous results and make an alert if possible performance regression is detected

-After first workflow run, you will get the first result on `https://you.github.io/repo/dev/bench` [like this][examples-page].
+After the first workflow run, you will get the first result on `https://you.github.io/repo/dev/bench` [like this][examples-page].

 By default, this action assumes that `gh-pages` is your GitHub Pages branch and that `/dev/bench` is a path to put the benchmark dashboard page.
-If they don't fit to your use case, please tweak them by `gh-pages-branch` and `benchmark-data-dir-path` inputs.
+If they don't fit your use case, please tweak them by `gh-pages-branch` and `benchmark-data-dir-path` inputs.

 This action merges all benchmark results into one GitHub pages branch.
-If your workflows have multiple steps to check benchmarks from multple tools, please give `name` input to each step to make each benchmark results identical.
+If your workflows have multiple steps to check benchmarks from multiple tools, please give `name` input to each step to make each benchmark results identical.

-Please see above ['Examples' section](#examples) to see live workflow examples for each languages.
+Please see the above ['Examples' section](#examples) to see live workflow examples for each language.

 If you don't want to pass GitHub API token to this action, it's still OK.